 Students who officially withdraw from the college or individual courses by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
-Students in classes that meet in a format shorter than the traditional semester (15 or 16 weeks) will have seven (7) calendar days from the designated start of the class to withdraw for a full refund.
+Students in classes that meet in a format shorter than the traditional semester (15 or 16 weeks) will have seven (7) calendar days from the designated start of the alternative semester to withdraw for a full refund (see Drop Date Grid below).
 Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to receive a refund.
 If the last day to drop with a refund falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.

-Students must notify the Registrar's Office or the Continuing Education Office prior to the published date for “Last Day to Withdraw with Refund” (see Academic Calendar and NHTI Refund Policy) in order to receive a refund.
+Students must notify the Registrar's Office or the Academic Advising Center, by phone, fax, email or in person, prior to the published date for “Last Day to Withdraw with Refund” (see Drop Date Grid below and NHTI Refund Policy) in order to receive a refund.

 Students should always consult with an academic advisor prior to withdrawing from a course to avoid adverse consequences such as loss of financial aid eligibility, loss of athletic eligibility, loss of residence life eligibility, loss of VA Education Benefits, or inability to meet program completion expectations.

 Students wishing to drop a course after the “Last Day to Withdraw with Full Refund” should be aware that the Registrar's Office is the only official authority within the college designated to accept withdrawal notification.
 Students are urged to consult with their academic advisor and to submit a signed Withdrawal/Drop form to the Registrar's Office to show their intent to withdraw.
 Students may also withdraw from the college by phone, fax or mail to the Registrar's Office.